Contributing to the documentation#

 .

-Clean any previous built html pages
+Clean any previous built html pages with

 jupyter-book clean docs --all